sanjana459/GitHub-Practice/readme.md

 ### Side Note

 I found out that there are `.gitignore` generators online.
-They suggest what files to ignore based on your tech stack (Node, Python, etc.) — super useful!
+They suggest what files to ignore based on your tech stack (Node, Python, etc), super useful!!!

 <p align="center">
   <img width="1192" alt="Pasted Graphic 17" src="https://github.com/user-attachments/assets/a42f6838-6006-4687-8919-d32a0e182cb1" />